Nero (band)

-Nero (stylised as NERO) are a British electronic music trio composed of members Dan Stephens, Joe Ray and Alana Watson.
+Nero (stylised as NERO) are an English electronic music trio composed of members Dan Stephens, Joe Ray, and Alana Watson.
 On 12 August 2011, they released their debut studio album, Welcome Reality, which reached number one in the UK Albums Chart.
 In August 2012, "Promises" received a Gold certification in the United States.
 On 10 February 2013, Nero won a Grammy Award for their collaborative remix of "Promises" with Skrillex.
 Their second studio album, Between II Worlds, was released on 11 September 2015.

 History

 Ray and Stephens were both born in 1984.
 Ray grew up in Northwood, London, whilst Stephens grew up in Notting Hill.
 The boys met Watson when they were 18.
 Ray played classical guitar and Stephens played cello with encouragement from his free-jazz musician father.
 By the time a mutual friend introduced them at the age of 17, Stephens was attending the specialist music school at Pimlico.
 Outside school both were making electronic music on home computers.
 They began working together at 17, setting up a studio in Stephens' bedroom.
 The latter had already been a fan of jungle music after seeing M-Beat featuring General Levy on Top of the Pops in 1994.
 Ray's epiphany (according to Q), happened in the London club Fabric where the duo's ideas about producing were cemented.

 Nero's debut release was "Space 2001" as part of the "Straight Outta Leicester" three piece vinyl LP on Reformed Recordings in 2004.
 Watson started featuring on Nero's songs from 2008, namely "Solid Air" (Punchy Recordings) and "This Way" (Audio Freaks) which was their debut dubstep release, and is now a full-time member of the band.

 Nero released the EP, 'Requiem', 10 May 2006, predominantly hard drum and bass, which quickly saw their acknowledgement rise within the dance music scene.

 Sasha Frere-Jones, journalist for the New Yorker Magazine, listed Nero's remix of The Streets, "Blinded by the Lights" in his top songs of 2009.
 The track had radio airplay in the U.K. as well as being played by DJs including Chase & Status, Skream, Tiësto and Diplo.